LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 ## Using the Play console

-Once you have an application created, you can run the [[Play console | PlayConsole]].
+Once you have an application created, you can run the Play console.
 Go to the new `todolist/` directory and run:

 ```
 $ play